sandstreamdev/std/README.md

 ##### Questions

-- How to compute average of an array?
+- How to compute the average of an array?

 #### ceilToNearestPowerOfTwo